- About ACCE

 - Develop recommendations about the future of open learning in Computing Studies and the role of CEGs.

-A forum within EdNA Groups (www.groups.edna.edu.au) has been created to begin a conversation among senior secondary Computing Studies teachers and other interested educators leading up to the National Computing Studies Summit.
-The forum begins on Monday 13th August 2007.
+A forum within EdNA Groups (www.groups.edna.edu.au), now superceded, was created to begin a conversation among senior secondary Computing Studies teachers and other interested educators leading up to the National Computing Studies Summit.
+The forum began on Monday 13th August 2007.